 The upper back, between the shoulder blades, and the hip flexors are great places to start.
-(Sitting at a computer when charting makes these areas super tight, and my posture isn’t always the best by the end of my shift.)
+Sitting at a computer when charting makes these areas super tight, and chances are, your posture isn’t always the best by the end of a shift.
 Rolling out those tight areas always feels great.

 Here are a couple of foam roller options.
 The first is fairly basic, but it gets the job done and is long enough to help roll out both shoulders at once.

 This roller is the same one I use at home.
 It has textured nubs to really get into any tight muscles.
 If you are new to foam rolling, this particular roller (and some others) come with an ebook full of exercises to get you started!
 Bonus: it’s available in an array of colors.